KYJiya/kyjiya.github.io/about.md

 > __2014.03 ~ 2018.04__
 __Researcher__
 __Korea Astronomy & Space Science Institute__
--> Operation of sunspot observing device, solar radio wave observing device, and solar radio burst locator (KSRBL).
+-> Operation of solar telescope, solar radio wave observing telescope, and solar radio burst locator (KSRBL).
 Upgrade of KSRBL operation program and post-processing of observation data (IDL and LabVIEW).
 Implementation and study of simulations to predict the amount of radiation exposure of crew members of the International Space Station in the event of a solar explosion (FORTRAN)